Stone pseudovarieties: Abstract

 \section{Abstract}

-Profinite algebras have been extensively considered in the literature.
-They are the residually finite Stone topological algebras.
-We introduce Stone pseudovarieties, that is, classes of Stone topological algebras of a fixed signature that are closed under taking Stone quotients, closed subalgebras and finite direct products.
-In particular, we are interested in free structures relative to Stone pseudovarieties.
-In the unary case, the \v Cech-Stone compactification of the term algebra provides a construction of the absolutely free Stone topological algebra.
-A natural representation in a free profinite monoid using the Polish notation turns out also to be faithful for free profinite unary algebras.
-Looking at Stone spaces as the dual spaces of Boolean algebras, which may be taken as subalgebras of the Boolean algebra of subsets of the algebra of terms, we find a simple characterization of when the dual space admits a natural structure of topological algebra.
-This provides a new approach to duality theory which, in the case of a Stone signature, culminates in the proof that a Stone quotient of a Stone topological algebra that is residually in a given Stone pseudovariety is also residually in it, thereby extending the corresponding result of Gehrke for the Stone pseudovariety of all finite algebras over discrete signatures.
-The residual closure of a Stone pseudovariety is thus a Stone pseudovariety.
-A Birkhoff type theorem for residually closed Stone pseudovarieties is also established.
+Profinite algebras are the residually finite compact algebras; their underlying topological spaces are Stone spaces.
+We extend the theory of profinite algebras to a more general setting of Stone topological algebras.
+We introduce Stone pseudovarieties, that is, classes of Stone topological algebras of a fixed topological signature that are closed under taking Stone quotients, closed subalgebras and finite direct products.
+Looking at Stone spaces as the dual spaces of Boolean algebras, we find a simple characterization of when the dual space admits a natural structure of topological algebra.
+This provides a new approach to duality theory which culminates in the proof that a Stone quotient of a Stone topological algebra that is residually in a given Stone pseudovariety is also residually in it, thereby extending the corresponding result of M. Gehrke for the Stone pseudovariety of all finite algebras over discrete signatures.
+The residual closure of a Stone pseudovariety is thus a Stone pseudovariety, and these are precisely the Stone analogues of varieties.
+A Birkhoff type theorem for Stone varieties is also established.